MSRudolph/PauliPropagation.jl/README.md

 ## Examples

-You can find example notebooks in the [example folder](https://github.com/MSRudolph/PauliPropagation.jl/tree/main/examples).
+You can find example notebooks in the `examples` folder.

 Here is a tiny working example where we approximately simulate the expectation value of a quantum circuit.
 ```julia